-- Students will recognize and address disparities in socioeconomic status and resources in rendering care to the disadvantaged.
-Students will use evidenced based practice to provide patient centered care that honors individual characteristics and maximizes their scope of practice.
+- Students use evidenced based practice to provide patient centered care that honors individual characteristics and maximizes their scope of practice.

 - Show accountability and initiative by promoting patient safety and taking steps to improve the healthcare system when deficiencies are identified.